Michael Sweet: Solo

 After nine years as the lead singer/lead guitarist of Stryper, Sweet left the band in 1992 in order to pursue a solo career.
 He first released a demo album, Unstryped, which featured several songs allegedly intended for the band.
 Sweet later included some of these on his first full-length album.

 His self-titled debut album was released in 1994 and sold over 250,000 copies.
+Sweet's 1995 solo video "Ain't No Safe Way" was rejected by MTV, Sweet stated: "I view it as cowardice," attributing the rejection to religious discrimination.
+An MTV spokeswoman stated the rejection was unrelated to subject matter, citing other programming priorities at the time and noting the clip did not meet the network's quality standards.
 He followed it with a slightly softer album titled Real in 1996 earning him a Dove Award nomination.
 Soon after the release of Real, Sweet left Benson Records, with whom he had released the two albums.

 During this time, Sweet and his wife Kyle moved to Massachusetts, where Sweet worked at his father-in-law's campground/cranberry business, Maple Park.
 In 1998, he released an independent demo album titled Truth which received critical acclaim.
 He was signed to Restless Records and re-released Truth in 2000 with a new song-list and new artwork.

 On August 19, 2007, Sweet was asked by Boston's Tom Scholz to be one of the lead singers and guitarists for Come Together: A Tribute to the Life of Brad Delp at the Bank of America Pavilion in Boston.
 Scholz then asked Sweet to join Boston for the band's summer 2008 tour with Styx as the opening act.

+In January 2026, Sweet announced an upcoming worship album, The Master Plan, which was released on April 3, 2026 to critical acclaim.
+(Note: Attributed to multiple sources:)